Integrated Planning & Reporting

 The Annual Report documents Council's performance during the financial year.
 It presents progress towards the projects and actions in the Delivery Program and Operational Plan, as well as key financial and statutory data.
 Reading this report will give a thorough overview of key projects completed, budget alignment and the current position of Council in relation to its service delivery to the community.

-Council is pleased to present the first Annual Report for Cumberland Council.
-This Report documents Cumberland Council’s performance from proclamation on the 12 May 2016 and throughout the 2016-17 financial year.
-It presents progress towards the projects and actions in the Interim Operational Plan 2016-17 and progress made on the amalgamation process, as well as key financial and statutory data.
+Council is pleased to present the Annual Report 2017-2018 for Cumberland Council.
+This Report documents Cumberland Council's performance throughout the 2017/18 financial year.
+It presents progress towards the projects and actions in the Delivery Program 2017-21 and Operational Plan 2017-18, as well as key financial and statutory data.